MadGoatHaz/AiCockpit/README.md

     # From the acp_frontend directory
     npm run dev
     ```
-    *   The frontend application usually starts on `http://localhost:3000` (or an available port if 3000 is in use).
+    *   The frontend application will be available at `http://localhost:3000`.

 ### 3. Linting & Formatting